 |---|---|---|---|---|

-| Tatami Organic Mattress | 4.1/5 | Stable support, easy movement, steady temperature control | Too firm for some side sleepers, only moderate motion control | Back sleepers and stomach sleepers who want a firm-leaning surface |
+| Tatami Organic Mattress | 4.1/5 | Stable support, easy movement, steady temperature control | Too firm for some side sleepers; moderate motion control | Back sleepers and stomach sleepers who want a firm-leaning surface |

-| Stratami Organic Mattress | 4.3/5 | Buoyant latex feel, airy surface, durable build | More bounce, weaker motion control than the REM models | Hot sleepers who want responsive, breathable support |
+| Stratami Organic Mattress | 4.3/5 | Buoyant latex feel, airy surface, durable build | More bounce and motion transfer than the REM models | Hot sleepers who want responsive, breathable support |

-| Classic REM5 Active Organic Mattress | 4.2/5 | Balanced contour, strong motion isolation, easy repositioning | Softer edges, less bounce than latex | Couples and combination sleepers |
+| Classic REM5 Active Organic Mattress | 4.2/5 | Balanced contour, strong motion isolation, easy repositioning | Softer edges; less bounce than latex | Couples and combination sleepers |

-| Dormeuse REM9 Active Organic Mattress | 4.4/5 | Best pressure relief, excellent motion isolation, cool feel | Highest price, edges still feel foam-like | Side sleepers and anyone wanting softer comfort with support |
+| Dormeuse REM9 Active Organic Mattress | 4.4/5 | Best pressure relief, excellent motion isolation, cool feel | Highest price; edges still feel foam-like | Side sleepers and anyone seeking softer comfort with steady support |

 Final Verdict